 Don't photograph people without asking, especially in smaller venues where regulars value privacy.
 I've seen plenty of visitors get shut down hard for treating local bars like photo opportunities.

-Last train departing in Tokyo
+Last train departing from an empty station in Tokyo

 Getting Around After Hours Like You Live Here